RichardLitt/knowledge/words.md

 onymity - The condition of being onymous, or named. scintilla - a tiny trace or spark of a specified quality or feeling kibitz - A Kibitzer is a Yiddish term for a person who offers (often unwanted) advice or commentary.
 This term can be applied to any activity, but it is most notably used to describe non-participant spectators in contract bridge, chess, go, and many other games.
-The verb kibitz can also refer to idle chatting or side conversations.
+The verb kibitz can also refer to idle chatting or side conversations. gravid, adj. full of meaning or a specified quality, technical: pregnant; carrying eggs or young.